 Peace and stability strategies for the private sector in Afghanistan

-This project, run in partnership with the Bonn International Centre for Conversion (BICC) and The Liaison Office, increases the use of ‘conflict-sensitive’ investment and employment strategies in the construction, infrastructure and transport sector in Afghanistan and along the country’s border with Pakistan.
+This project, run in partnership with the Bonn International Centre for Conversion (BICC) and The Liaison Office, helped increase the use of ‘conflict-sensitive’ investment and employment strategies in the construction, infrastructure and transport sector in Afghanistan and along the country’s border with Pakistan.

 Although the Afghan government stresses the need for investment in the labour-intensive sector of construction, infrastructure and transport, its investment and employment strategy does not currently take into account the effects such development has on conflict.

-As such, this project involves empirical research which identifies the drivers and challenges of conflict-sensitive employment strategies and investment in the construction, infrastructure and transport sector in Afghanistan and the Pakistan-Afghanistan border.
+As such, this project involved empirical research to identify the drivers and challenges of conflict-sensitive employment strategies and investment in the construction, infrastructure and transport sector in Afghanistan and the Pakistan-Afghanistan border.

-Through the project, pilot schemes will be established on conflict-sensitive employment, in close cooperation with selected companies, with a particular focus on vulnerable groups.
-A concrete strategy on how to embed conflict-sensitive employment in an investment strategy will be developed and communicated to key decision-makers in Afghanistan and beyond.
+Through the project, pilot schemes were established on conflict-sensitive employment, in close cooperation with selected companies, with a particular focus on vulnerable groups.
+A concrete strategy on how to embed conflict-sensitive employment in an investment strategy was then developed and communicated to key decision-makers in Afghanistan and beyond.

 This project ran from March 2015 to April 2018.